 The Fall of the Gavel

 Should you be the highest bidder at the fall of the gavel, you have successfully purchased the lot and a legally binding contract will have been formed.
 The Auctioneer will ask for your paddle number and one of our team will bring you a sales slip to sign.
-You will also be required to pay a deposit.
+You will also be required to provide all identification documents and pay a 10% deposit (subject to £2,000 minimum) along with the buyers fee.
 If the property you were interested in did not achieve the vendor's Reserve Price, it is advisable to speak to one of the Pugh team - as you may still be able to secure the property.

 Anti Money Laundering

 The Anti Money Laundering Regulations cover the activities of service providers including Estate Agents and Auctioneers.
 In line with banks, IFAs and other providers of professional services we are required to seek proof of the buyer's identity.
-All successful bidders must provide proof of identity and address to the Auctioneers immediately after the fall of the gavel using the form below.
+All successful bidders must provide proof of identity and address to the Auctioneers immediately after the fall of the gavel.